 It occurs when a dog's trachea (windpipe) isn't hard enough and, therefore, collapses each time the dog takes a breath.

 One treatment for this condition is having surgery, in which prosthetic support is placed around the dog's trachea.

 9. Cushing's Syndrome

-This disease, also called hyperadrenocorticism, occurs when a dog’s adrenal glands produce too much cortisol and cause an imbalance in a dog’s electrolytes, which will trigger panting and hard breathing.
+This disease, also called hyperadrenocorticism, occurs when a dog's adrenal glands produce too much cortisol and cause an imbalance in a dog's electrolytes, which will trigger fast or labored breathing.

-If a dog is starving and/or thirsty, gaining weight, losing hair, has a change in its skin color from pink to grey or black, has a protruding belly (pot-belly), or is irritable or restless, take the dog to the vet.
+If a dog is starving and/or thirsty, gaining weight, losing hair, changing its skin color from pink to grey or black, has a protruding belly (pot-belly), or is irritable or restless, take the dog to the vet.